Yejunlang/inf-ilp-notes/README.md

 2. Longer 15 page coursework.
 Imlementation and write-up (..)
     - 75% out of 75 marks
     - 4pm, Fri 14th Dec

+## The Task: Coinz

+Mobile phone game for Android, using Android Studio.

+> **Coinz**
+>
+> A prototype of a multiplayer collaborative location-based game to collect & exchange virtual coins, scattered at random
+> around the University of Edinburgh's Central Area.
+>